 Statements of Heritage Impact

 The heritage impact statement is divided into five sections as follows; firstly, the historical analysis in order to understand the provenance and the history; secondly, the physical analysis in order to study the condition and intactness of the fabric; thirdly, the significance analysis in order to determine the level of significance as well as the nature of the various heritage values contained therein; fourthly, an analysis of the proposed work before it commences in order to understand its potential impact and lastly; an assessment of impact based on the information obtained from the four previous components.

 Thus, the Heritage Impact Statement is a necessary first step in planning changes for heritage buildings and places.
 It seeks to protect the fabric and set out well researched responses to any modification type.
-Heritage 21 has undertaken more than 1,500 Heritage Impact Statements since starting its consultancy and is therefore well placed to assist you with your heritage documentation needs.
+Heritage 21 has undertaken more than 1,500 cultural heritage assessments since starting its consultancy and is therefore well placed to assist you with your heritage documentation needs.

 Australia ICOMOS is the national chapter of the International Council on Monuments and Sites (ICOMOS) – an international non-government organisation that is focused on the maintenance and preservation of cultural heritage conservation.
 Headquartered in France, and with national committees in over 100 countries, ICOMOS’ membership includes historians, educators, archaeologists, architects, conservators, engineers and tradespeople, and it is considered the leading authority on heritage listed buildings and their preservation.
 Though it is a non-government agency in itself, ICOMOS’ standards are aligned with the standards of government agencies with oversight into heritage buildings.
 For that reason Heritage 21 adheres to ICOMOS heritage impact assessment best practice.

 Get your building a cultural heritage impact assessment today